 beacting = a harmonious merging of being and acting in a performance

-Anton Korenev suggests that a new term needs to be introduced to help a performer to understand and, therefore, to increase the chances of achieving the magical state of "living" on stage.
-The desired state is not really the state of "being": the characters and performers are, by definition, different human beings.
-At the same time, the desired state is not "acting" either: it goes far beyond the "craft" of acting.
-The new term—beacting—would help a performer to consciously separate these two realities and, at the same time, to acknowledge their harmonious merging in a performance.
+The magical state of "living" on stage is not exactly the state of "being": the characters and performers are, by definition, different human beings.
+At the same time, the desired state is not "acting" either: it goes far beyond the craft of acting.
+The new term—beacting—would allow the performer to increase the chances of being alive on stage by consciously separating these two realities and, at the same time, by acknowledging their harmonious merging in a performance.

-Classes and Workshops
+Group Classes and Workshops

 Both classes and workshops are focused on scene work, with the assumption that theory could be learned more efficiently by resolving specific questions that come up while working on a specific scene.
-The style of acting that is taught/encouraged is what could be called realistic or personal or psychological acting, heavily influenced by The Method (Lee Strasberg), The System (Konstantin Stanislavskii), and, most importantly, by my study with John Strasberg.

-Monday classes on July 7, 14, 21, 28 (7–9 pm) at the Broadway Academy of Performing Arts (706 N Broadway, Knoxville, TN 37917), with designated parking behind the building on Lamar Street.
+Our classes take place on Mondays at the Broadway Academy of Performing Arts (706 N Broadway, Knoxville, TN 37917), with designated parking behind the building on Lamar Street.
 The price for four sessions is $95, drop-in sessions are possible for $30/class.

 Please fill out the form below to start your registration: